How to Pick Stocks to Invest in

 Deciding on which of the above is your overriding goal will play a large part in determining how to pick stocks.

-Those who wish to beat inflation and preserve their capital are likely to pursue stocks which are as low risk as possible, picking shares in well established companies that already dominate their industry, in other words, blue chip stocks.
+Those who wish to beat inflation and preserve their capital are likely to pick stocks which are as low risk as possible, choosing stocks in well established companies that already dominate their industry, in other words, blue chip stocks.

-Hopefully you now realise the importance of this first step and with your answer clear in your mind, we will turn our attention to the next step of how to pick stocks.
+Hopefully you now realise the importance of this first step and with your answer clear in your mind, we will turn our attention to the next step of our tips for picking stocks.

 Pick an Industry